 Vivian Schiller, Executive Director, Aspen Digital, Aspen Institute

-Alexander Stubb, Former Prime Minister of Finland; European Information and Media Fund
+Alexander Stubb, President of Finland; Former European Information and Media Fund, ex officio

 Richard Tofel, Principal, Gallatin Advisory; Former President, ProPublica